simdan93/A_Small_Application-VehicleManagment/README.md

 Step 2 - Clone or download the repository

-Step 3 - find the project file, path: SmallConsoleJSONApp/SmallConsoleJSONApp.sln and start it.
+Step 3 - Find the project file, path: SmallConsoleJSONApp/SmallConsoleJSONApp.sln and start it.

 Step 4 - Update package reference for Newtonsoft.Json in Visual Studio